matheushdsbr/validations-javascript/README.md

-# Boilerplate - Matheus Henrique
+# Validations with Javascript - Matheus Henrique

-Boilerplate using Yarn, Gulp, Bootstrap, e SASS.
+Validations using Yarn, Gulp, Bootstrap, SASS and Javascript. validation of CPF, RG, Zip Code and E-mail.

 ## Installation